Treneague Chamomile Lawn Plants.

-The bare rooted plants will be dispatched by first class post in a purpose made protective plastic case with added moisture retaining tissue to keep the roots moist in transit.
+The bare rooted plants will be dispatched by first class post in an envelope with moist tissue.

 Please open the pack as soon as they are delivered.
 It is important to take the plants out of the container on delivery as they could rot with the lack of air circulation.